 a) Author to whom correspondence should be addressed.
 Electronic mail: sailing@kth.se.

 devices are very are sensitive to fabrication imperfections and cannot be used as photodetectors.
-For EAMs, it is challenging to reduce the driving voltage without an increase in the modulator size and insertion loss.
-Even when using a complex slow-light Bragg reflector waveguide to enhance light-matter interaction, it is still hard to reduce the driving voltage below 100 mV and integrate with silicon photonics.12 Therefore, it is desirable to find a new, simple way to reduce the driving voltage without requiring complex fabrication procedures.
+For EAMs based on QCSE, it is challenging to reduce the driving voltage without an increase in the modulator size and insertion loss.
+Even when using a complex slow-light Bragg waveguide to enhance light-matter interaction, it is still hard to reduce the driving voltage below 100 mV and integrate with silicon photonics.12 Therefore, it is desirable to find a new, simple way to reduce the driving voltage without requiring complex fabrication procedures.

 The band-filling effect in modulation-doped MQWs has been studied in the 1980s.13 The band-filling effect, in which the conduction subbands are filled with a two-dimensional (2D) electron gas, results in a blue shift of the absorption edge.
 By controlling the bias voltage, electron concentrations in the MQWs region can be adjusted.
-In this way, the MQWs absorption edge can be controlled by bias voltage through the band-filling effect.
+In this way, the MQW absorption edge can be controlled by bias voltage through the band-filling effect.
 This effect has been used in 100 mV driven active Q-switching lasers using modulation-doped quantum wells.14 However, there is still a lack of an EAM based on the band-filling effect.

 In this paper, we demonstrate a new type low driving voltage EAM based on the band-filling effect at 1.55 μm.
 The EAM is bonded on and coupled to a silicon-on-insulator (SOI) waveguide circuit, which makes it attractive for direct digital CMOS drive.